 Clearly, the quality of one’s actions depend on the quality of one’s mind, or thoughts, or thinking (Soch-ਸੋਚ), or habits.

 And the quality of one’s mind is ordered by the degree to which it is inspired by the Shabad-Vichaar (Reflections on the Gurbani), and implementation (ਅਮਲ) of the spiritual Knowledge or Virtues in daily life.

 Implication is: Where the Shabad-Vichaar or Bhagti and implementation is shaky, thoughts are likely to be shaky as well (vague), and the resulting actions will be week and purposeless, indecisive and timid, etc.

-The Sri Guru Granth Sahib (SGGS) unfolds this to all its students (i.e., Sikhs, learners).
+The Gurmat Wisdom of the SGGS unfolds this to all its learners (i.e., Sikhs).
 Penetrating Shabad-Vichaar takes us into the depth of the Wisdom of the SGGS, and understanding (Soojh Boojh-ਸੂਝ ਬੂਝ) of the divine Way of life (Aatmic Jeevan).
 The divine life or the Gurmukh Lifestyle mapped by the Gurbani transforms the thought-pattern in the learner (i.e., Sikh), and he discovers for himself a new purpose and a clearer Vision of the Goal of life (i.e., Mool-abidance).

 To discover new horizon in one’s life, the Gurbani asks us to Inquire (Khoj-ਖੋਜ), assimilate it through Reflections (Shabad-Vichaar), accept the Divine Wisdom and live it in daily life.
 With this Inner expansion of Vision, the Divine Wisdom of the Gur-Shabad helps the mind leave the ‘Trikutee-ਤ੍ਰਿਕੁਟੀ’ and come to rest into the Heart (‘Hirdaa-ਹਿਰਦਾ’ or ‘Ghat-ਘਟ’ or ‘Dasavaa Duaar(u)-ਦਸਵਾ ਦੁਆਰੁ’).